-Level Question Remembering Remembering and Recalling information My question(s): on.
-Understanding Understanding Explaining ideas or con My question(s): cepts.
-Applying Applying information in a ?familiar site uationMy que Analyzing Analyzing by breaking information into My question(s): parts to exp Evaluating Justifying a decision or course of action My question(s): n.
-Creating Generating new ideas, products, or way My question(s): s of viewing
+Level Question Remembering Remembering and Recalling information.
+My question(s): Understanding Understanding Explaining ideas or concepts.
+My question(s): Applying Applying information in a familiar situationMy question(s): Analyzing Analyzing by breaking information into parts to explore relationships.
+My question(s): Evaluating Justifying a decision or course of action.
+My question(s): Creating Generating new ideas, products, or ways of viewing things.
+My question(s):